Two Kooks » ALL RECIPES » Fish and Seafood » Maple Balsamic Rainbow Trout

 Is rainbow trout healthy?

-• Yes.
 Like salmon, rainbow trout is one of the most healthy fish to eat.
 It’s packed with protein, niacin, vitamin B12, and omega 3.
+According to Healthline, rainbow trout is among the top 12 healthiest fish.

-• The general rule of thumb for fish is 10 minutes per inch of thickness.
-Start checking a minute or two earlier.
+The general rule of thumb for cooking fish is 10 minutes per inch of thickness.
 Peek in the center to check if it’s done.
-If the flesh is just turning opaque, it’s done.
+If the flesh is turning opaque, it’s done.
 It should be moist and warm pink, not dry, pale and flaky.

-How to make a complete trout meal in one pan
+How can I make a complete trout meal in one pan?

-• Roast the trout in the same pan with bok choy, broccoli, cauliflower or asparagus (cut the veggies into small pieces).
+Bake the trout in the same pan with bok choy, broccoli, cauliflower or asparagus (cut the veggies into small pieces).
 Here’s our Roasted Bok Choy and Broccoli recipe that will work perfectly.
-Just heat the oven to 425F and roast for 8-10 minutes (depending on thickness) or just until the rainbow trout is opaque.

 Make Ahead